Sydney University Football Club

-After playing home games at the Sydney University Oval No.1 for 153 years, the club moved to the redeveloped Oval No.2 for the 2016 season.
+After playing home fixtures at the Sydney University Oval No.1 for 153 years, the club moved to the redeveloped Oval No.2 for the 2016 season.
 Sydney Uni Sport completed the building of a new training facility and grandstand at that ground accommodating 1,200 spectators.
+Being a founding team of Sydney's premier rugby union club competition in 1874, Sydney University is the most successful team in its history with 42 premierships.
+The club's most recent premiership was achieved in 2022 after defeating Gordon 26–19 at Leichhardt Oval.